TeamHG-Memex/sitehound-frontend/README.md

  1. Role Based Access Control (RBAC).
  2. Multiple __workspaces__ for keeping things tidy.
  3. Input of __keywords__, to be included or excluded from searchs.
- 4. Input of __seeds URLs__, the sites you already know are on-topic.
+ 4. Input of __seeds URLs__, an initial list of websites that you already know are on-topic.
- 5. Expand the sites fetching the keywords on the Search engines.
+ 5. Expand the list of sites by fetching the keywords on multiple commercial search engines.
  6. Displays __screenshots__ (powered by Splash), title, text, html, relevant terms in the text
- 7. Allows the __iterative training__ of these results into defined values (Relevant/Irrelevant/Neutral), and the re-scoring of the keywords.
+ 7. Allows the user to __iteratively train__ a topic model based on these results by assigning them into defined values (Relevant/Irrelevant/Neutral), as well as re-scoring the associated keywords.
- 8. Allows an unbounded training based on __user-defined categories__.
+ 8. Allows an unbounded training module based on __user-defined categories__.
- 9. __Language detection__ (powered byApache Tika) and __page-type classification__ (powered by HG's thh-classifier)
+ 9. __Language detection__ (powered byApache Tika) and __page-type classification__ (powered by HG's [https://github.com/TeamHG-Memex/thh-classifiers](thh-classifier))
+10. Allows the user to view the trained topic model through a human-interpretable explaination of the model powered by our machine learning explanation toolkit [https://github.com/TeamHG-Memex/eli5](ELI5)
-10. Performs a __broad crawl__ of thousand of sites, using __Machine Learning__ (provided by DeepDeep-crawler) filtering the ones matching the defined domain.
+11. Performs a __broad crawl__ of thousand of sites, using __Machine Learning__ (provided by [https://github.com/TeamHG-Memex/hh-deep-deep](DeepDeep-crawler)) filtering the ones matching the defined domain.
-11. Displays the results in an interface similar to __Pinterest__ for easy scrolling of the findings.
+12. Displays the results in an interface similar to __Pinterest__ for easy scrolling of the findings.
-12. Provides __summarized__ data about the broad crawl and __exporting__ of the broad-crawl results in CSV format.
+13. Provides __summarized__ data about the broad crawl and __exporting__ of the broad-crawl results in CSV format.
-13. Provides real time information about the __progress__ of the crawlers.
+14. Provides real time information about the __progress__ of the crawlers.
-14. Allows search of the Dark web via integration with an __onion index__
+15. Allows search of the Dark web via integration with an __onion index__